finjin/finjin-documentation/user/engine.md

 1. Create a scene in 3DS Max or Maya.
   * Only .png format images should be used as textures in materials in 3DS Max / Maya.
-  * By default meshes, lights, cameras, materials, and textures will be exported.
 2. Modify settings.
   * Settings are accessible through the Finjin menu, which is part of the main menu in 3DS Max and Maya.
 Global, scene, and object settings are available.
     * *Global settings* are loaded when 3DS Max / Maya starts, and applied the same across all exports.